mcnamee/graphql-server-boilerplate/README.md

 # 1. Install dependencies
 yarn

-# 2. Start a local Prisma Server and DB (https://bit.ly/2JpRbQf)
+# 2. Start up a local Prisma Server and DB via Docker (https://bit.ly/2JpRbQf)
 docker-compose up -d

 # 3. Copy `.env.example` to `.env` and add your new DB endpoint and update the keys
-#    - The Prisma setup will manually add the endpoint to your `prisma/prisma.yml` file
-#    - You may choose to switch this back to the `endpoint: ${env:PRISMA_ENDPOINT}` variant
-#      to use different endpoints per environment
-cp .env.example .env.dev .env.prod
+cp .env.example .env .env.prod

 # 4. Deploy the data models to your local Prisma server
 yarn prisma-deploy-dev